rw3iss/nestjs-gen/readme.md

 This will generate a folder \<name> within the current directory according to the options.
 See below for examples.

-(Tip: Use --prefix to place files within a prefix directory, from the current folder)
+(Tip: Use --prefix to place files within a prefix directory, from the current folder) (Tip: Use --crud to automatically generate CRUD interfaces within the Controller and Service classes)

 ## Examples: